SA-22 Graduation Criteria

 Green River College’s annual commencement ceremony is held at the end of each academic year.
 Students are eligible to participate in the annual commencement ceremony if they complete their program of study requirements by the end of summer quarter immediately following the end of the prior academic year.

-Participation in the commencement ceremony does not constitute graduation or completion of a program of study; graduation occurs only after a student meets all criteria.
+Participation in the commencement ceremony does not constitute graduation or completion of a program of study; graduation occurs only after a student meets all graduation criteria.

 Procedure:

 Upon completion of a program of study, diplomas and certificates are mailed to students once graduation requirements are met and credentials are posted to official transcripts.
+As a courtesy, digital certificates of credential completion are sent to the student’s preferred email address on file from Parchment.

 Specific Authority:

-State Board of Community and Technical Colleges
+State Board of Community and Technical Colleges; American Association of Collegiate Registrars and Admissions Officers; Northwest Commission on Colleges and Universities

 Law Implemented: